teamgypher/gypher/README.md

 (c) defvs and AbstractAmcr - All Rights Reserved

-You may not use or distribute this software without my permission.
-You are allowed to view and fork the code as per Github's rules.
-But you cannot use it for yourself.
+You may not use or distribute this software without my permission, in any situation where you can make money out of it (streaming included if you do that commercially).
+You are allowed to view and fork the code as per Github's rules, and use it for testing purposes.
+But you cannot use it for your stream if you earn money out of that.

-Please contact me for case-by-case licensing, I may allow limited licenses if you are a streamer who wants to use the software for himself.
+Please contact me for case-by-case licensing, I may allow limited licenses if you are a streamer who wants to use the software for yourself.
 I am more than welcome to help you.